 CMG in the News

 For an October 22 Natural Products INSIDER piece, Collins, McDonald & Gann, P.C. partner, Richard D. Collins, spoke about the latest trend in sports nutrition compliance: cease-and-desist letters, followed by private litigation.
 Allegedly compliant supplement companies have begun sending cease-and-desist letters to allegedly noncompliant supplement companies.
 These letters essentially flag the alleged violations of the noncompliant supplement company.
 Seemingly, if the recipient of the letter does not cease its allegedly illegal practices, then the sender will file a lawsuit alleging various unfair competition causes of action, including Lanham Act violations.
 Until recently, noncompliance was addressed predominantly by FDA and FTC actions.
 As reported by Natural Products INSIDER, Rick Collins states: “I anticipate cease-and-desist letters becoming more common alleging Lanham Act violations or unfair trade practices in an effort to force competitors to clean up their act. . . .
 If this trend continues, I think it will have a profound effect on the market without FDA or FTC doing anything.”
-To see the complete article visit

 If you have a dietary supplement company and have any questions about your responsibilities under the law, including label claims, labeling requirements, advertising review, Good Manufacturing Practices, or anything else, give us a call anytime at 516-294-0300.